rccoleman/lamarzocco/README.md

 Installation is a manual process for now.

 1. Create a `config/custom_comoponents` directory if it doesn't already exist
-2. Clone the contents of this repo into that directory.
+2. Run this repo and move `lamarzocco` into `config/custom_components`.
 Your directory tree should look like `config/custom_components/lamarzocco/...files...`
 3. Restart Home Assistant
 4. Navigate to Configuration->Integrations
 5. Hit the "+ Add New Integration" button in the lower-right